-"Regular early childhood programs" are group settings for young children in which enroll mostly (more than 50%) children who do NOT receive special education services.
+If the student will attend a regular early childhood program, select the placement that matches how the IEP determines that special education services will be provided.
+Regular early childhood programs are group settings for young children in which more than 50% of the children enrolled DO NOT receive special education services.
 Attendance at an early childhood program need not be funded by IDEA, Part B funds.
 These settings include, but are not limited to:

-- Childcare centers
+- Child care centers

 - Head Start programs

-- Judy Centers/Patti Centers
+- Judy Center

+- Kindergarten

 - Private preschools/PreK/nursery schools;

 - Public Pre-K programs in which more than 50% of the students DO NOT have IEPs/extended IFSPs.

 - Other settings that enroll a majority of children who are not receiving special education services and which follow an early childhood curriculum